grommet/grommet/src/js/components/DropButton/README.md

 **a11yTitle**

 Custom title to be used by screen readers.
+Defaults to `Open Drop`.

 ```
 string